-As a consequence of this unique load and specific consumer requirements, we price our irrigation tariff based on maximum capacity, since usage is irrelevant to our cost divers.
+Because of this unique load and specific consumer requirements, we price our irrigation tariff based on maximum capacity, since usage is irrelevant to our cost divers.
 To do this we apply a fixed daily charge spread across the financial year.